Refreshing a student learning platform to make learning more fun

 Overview

-In 2021, the nonprofit Almost Fun collaborated with Daybreak Studio for a visual identity rebrand, and I joined mid-project to take lead on creating a component library for their web product that teaches students math lessons.
+In 2021, the nonprofit Almost Fun collaborated with Daybreak Studio for a visual identity rebrand, and I joined as a contractor to take lead on creating a component library for their web product that teaches students math lessons.
 Working closely with the client and Daybreak’s design team, we were able to deliver a comprehensive system that provided building blocks to visually refresh Almost Fun’s learning platform.

 Problem